Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 The Ivy Hotel

 This 1880s mansion turned romantic modern hotel boasts seventeen spacious rooms and suites for you and your pet (under 25 pounds) to pick from.
-Your pup will enjoy the complimentary beds, bowls and walking services while you can employ the hotel’s countless free-of-charge luxuries such as a private car service, afternoon tea, turn-down service, midnight snacks and more!
+Your pup will enjoy the complimentary beds, crates and walking services while you can employ The Ivy’s countless free-of-charge luxuries such as a private car service, afternoon tea, turn-down service, midnight snacks and more!
 There’s plenty to explore in the surrounding Mount Vernon neighborhood, but we won’t blame you if you want to spend your days in the hotel’s sun-filled courtyard, cozied up with a book in the library or practicing piano or pool on the main floor.

 Sagamore Pendry